lostb1t/replex/README.md

 ## How does it work

-Replex is an proxy that sits between the plex media server and plex clients and transforms the communication between them.
+Replex is an proxy that transforms the communication between the plex media server and plex clients.
 This allows replex to change some dials that otherwise wouldnt be possible.

 ## Installation